Adam-Elmi/SomMark/docs/syntax.md

 ```

 > [!IMPORTANT]
-> `:` is used to separate key and value so it is special token in block so escape it using escape character `\`
+> `:` is used to separate key and value so it is special token in block so escape it when it is part of the value using escape character `\`

 ---